sjanahan/tech-rough-draft/00-driving-large-project.md

 techniques that I would have otherwise floundered around for years to figure out myself.
-By working with folks with different skill sets, we can be exposed to blind spots in our view of the world and better equip ourselves for navigating complex scenarios and driving for the change you want to see.
+By working with folks with different skill sets, we can be exposed to blind spots in our view of the world and better equip ourselves for navigating complex scenarios and driving for the change we want to see.